 The House Of Representatives in Nigeria is pushing to have National Identity Number (NIN) as a requirement for bettors.
 The motion was brought by Isiaka Ibrahim (APC, Ogun.)
 If the motion passes, it will be the duty of the National Lottery Regulatory Commission to enforce the restriction.

-In the future, online operators in Nigeria may be required to systematically collect the bettor’s NIN.
+In the future, online betting sites in Nigeria may be required to systematically collect the bettor’s NIN.
 The number will be required before any bets or money are accepted.
 According to Ibrahim, the idea is to age-verify otherwise anonymous online bettors.

 Critical Age Verification